cdl-geneseo/geneseo-dictionary/B/Bro.md

 # Bro

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Bro

 Created by  Zachary Arthur, last modified on Nov 24, 2008

 NN A person from Long Island who thinks he is the man and says &quot;bro&quot; to everyone; &quot;Oh my God that guy is such a bro.&quot;